310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, their positions are completely switched around this time, for real… Now do you understand a little bit of how we feel when you pester us?
+Ahaha, their positions are completely switched around this time, for real… Now do you understand a li'l bit of how *we* usually feel?

-But personally, I’m really glad I got to know what you’re bad at, and where your weaknesses lie… I feel like I got to learn a lot more about you.
+But personally, I’m real glad I got to know what you’re bad at, and where your weaknesses lie… I feel like I got to learn a lot more about you, Taichou.

 It feels like an honor to know I got to meet Morisawa Chiaki-senpai himself in the flesh, instead of the ideal hero that he came up with.
 {% endbubble %}

 {% bubble Chiaki %}
-Ughh… I wanted to look as cool as possible, though…
+Uuu… I wanted to look as cool as possible, though…

 I just can’t handle eggplants and monsters, no matter what I do… My trauma from when I was a kid still lingers…
 {% endbubble %}